kubeovn/sriov-network-operator/README.md

 ## Features

 - Initialize the supported SR-IOV NIC types on selected nodes.
+- Provision/upgrade SR-IOV device plugin executable on selected node
-- Generate net-att-def CRs for SR-IOV CNI plugin
+- Manage configuration of SR-IOV device plugin on host.
 - Supports operation in a virtualized Kubernetes deployment
   - Discovers VFs attached to the Virtual Machine (VM)
   - Does not require attached of associated PFs